quarkusio/quarkus/README.md

     Runtime mode involves generating the wiring bytecode at startup time.
 This is useful when developing apps with Shamrock, as it allows you to test and run things without a full maven.
 This is currently used for the JUnit test runner, and for the `mvn shamrock:run` command.

+## Indexing

+By default only the classes in the current application are indexed, however it is possible to include additional classes.

+Two different mechanisms are provided to do this.
+In both cases these files are loaded from the class path, so all files present on the class path will be honoured.

+*   `META-INF/shamrock-index-dependencies`
+    This file is a list of maven artifacts, in either group:artifact or group:artiface:classifer format.
+If an artifact is listed in this file then it will be indexed.
+Note that this should not be used for artifacts that are part of the current project.
+When running from an IDE it is not possible to reliably determine the artifactId.
+In this case you should use the method below.

+*   `META-INF/shamrock-index.marker`
+    If this file is present in an archive then that archive will be indexed.
+This is mostly intended for use in multi-module projects.